kayacafersadik/salesforce-object-field-selector/README.md

 # Salesforce Object Field Selector

-> ⚠️ **Beta Release** – This component is currently in beta.
-Interfaces and behavior may change in future versions.

 A dynamic and customizable Lightning Web Component (LWC) for selecting Salesforce objects and fields, including support for multi-level reference fields.
 Perfect for use in merge field generators, formula builders, and dynamic UI integrations.